 ORCR is committed to assisting U-M investigators in their understanding and application of human subjects protections.

-Please see the ORCR Policies and Procedures page for standard operating procedures pertaining to compliance reviews.
+Please see our Policies and Procedures page for standard operating procedures pertaining to compliance reviews.

 The Office of Research Compliance Review (ORCR) provides objective analysis and evaluation of non-financial research activity compliance for investigator-led research studies, with emphasis on human subjects studies, units of U-M's Human Research Protections Program (HRPP) and of the HRPP as a whole.

 ORCR's mission is to facilitate safe, ethical, efficient, and high quality research.
 We accomplish this mission through the following activities relevant to human research regulatory issues:

 - Compliance reviews of research studies and components of the U-M Research Ethics and Compliance programs, including the HRPP

 - Education of individuals and groups engaged in the research enterprise

 The majority of ORCR’s work consists of compliance reviews.
 These reviews can be broadly divided into two categories: